anodyne/docs/genres.md

 Genre codes can only have 3 characters.
 For example, the Deep Space Nine genre code is **ds9**.
 We recommend that all genre codes contain only lowercase characters and numbers for maximum compatibility throughout Nova.

-## Can I have more than one Genre installed?
+## Can I have more than one genre installed?

 While the database structure can allow for a nearly infinite number of genres to be installed, only one genre can be active at a time on a Nova instance.
 To change the active genre, you will need to locate `nova.php` in the `application/config` directory.
 On Line 15, change the existing 3-letter genre code to the desired code.
 For instance, if you wish to switch from *Deep Space Nine* to *The Original Series*, you would change from `ds9` to `tos`.